-Kilcrohane pier is situated in Co.
-Cork on the southwest coast of Ireland, about halfway up the north shore of Dunmanus Bay inlet.
-It provides an anchorage off a pier with a small village close inland.
+Kilcrohane pier is situated on about the midpoint of the north shore of Dunmanus Bay inlet.
+It provides an anchorage off a pier and slip in a remote setting but with a small village close inland.

 The small rocky cove provides an exposed anchorage that can only be utilised with northerly component conditions.
-Although difficult to identify, even in daylight, access is straightforward at any stage of the tide.
+Although difficult to identify, even in daylight, access is straightforward at any stage of the tide as there are no outlying hazards.

 Keyfacts for Kilcrohane Pier